 - It may sound obvious, but make sure you buy a motorcycle that fits you.

 - When buying your first motorbike, especially if you’re going to be using it for different types of travel, it’s best to opt for one that works the best for your average ride – especially if you plan on using it to commute to work.

 - Last, but not least – make sure you like it.
 It is not all about practicality; you have to like the bike too and enjoy the experience.
 The more you like it, the more you will ride it.

-If you are looking for motorcycle insurance then the Bike Insurers will beat your cheapest Motorbike insurance quote guaranteed!* Compare hundreds of insurers across the web and find the best value insurance for you.
+If you are looking for motorcycle insurance then the Bike Insurer will beat your cheapest motorbike insurance quote, guaranteed!* Compare hundreds of insurers across the web and find the best value insurance for you.